shamsulamri/clinical_pathway/README.md

 2. Move the clinical_pathways folder in the configuration files folder to storage/app
 3. Run the cp.sql statement to restore the database.

+### License

+This is an open-sourced software licensed under the GNU General Public License v3.0

 Have fun, stay safe.